Custom Event Notification Templates¶

 > Content: Elasticsearch JVM heap memory usage is {{ Result }}%

-> Suggestion: Current JVM garbage collection cannot keep up with JVM garbage production, please check business conditions promptly
+> Recommendation: The current JVM garbage collection cannot keep up with the JVM garbage production, please check the business situation promptly

 {% else %}